 When to Visit Alentejo

 Alentejo’s climate and location makes it a great year-round destination, with something to see and do in every season.
-The spring (March-May) is particularly beautiful with wildflowers blooming and makes exploring the outdoors a joy.
+The spring (March to May) is particularly beautiful with wildflowers blooming and makes exploring the outdoors a joy.
 Summers can be exceedingly hot, in some places reaching above 40 degrees which does mean you should be careful in choosing where to go.
 However, sticking to the coastline like Porto Covo or Vila Nova de Milfontes, will keep you cool and give you somewhere to cool off!

 Getting to the Alentejo

-The region is accessible via both Lisbon’s international airport, and Faro’s international airport.
-However, public transport options are far better via Lisbon, than they are from the Algarve.
-Lisbon has both road and rail connections to Évora.
-The Linha do Alentejo line will take you from Lisbon through to Évora, Alvito, Cuba and on to Beja.
+The Linha do Alentejo (The trainline of the region) will take you from Lisbon through to Évora, Alvito, Cuba and on to Beja.
 Additionally, from Lisbon you have multiple bus services from the likes of Flixbus, and Renex which offer bus services to Évora and a few other cities.

 From the Algarve, there is only one trainline that takes you into the Alentejo, and that’s the main route to Lisbon.
 It makes a stop in Amoreiras-Odemira, a small town with limited onward transport options.
 If you want to use trains to get to Évora, you’ll need to go through Lisbon and connect on the above mentioned Linha do Alentejo.
 Alternatively, Renex offers a bus service with stops in Castro Verde and Beja before getting to Évora.